swiftlang/swift-org-website/install/windows/_manual.md

 Alternatively, you may prefer to install a [development snapshot](/install/windows/#development-snapshots) for access to features that are actively under development.

-The toolchain on Windows is typically installed to `%SystemDrive%\Library\Developer\Toolchains`.
+By default, the Swift binaries are installed to `%LocalAppData%\Programs\Swift`.

 <hr>